Darkcraft8/D8StanceMaker/README.md

 # Info
   Precision/1to1 render = 95%

-      "a few thing are not 100% precise but it good enough to use"
+  a few thing are not 100% precise but it good enough to use

 # Todo - in priority order
   Tutorial